 The walnut bartop is made out of a fallen tree from the family farm in Northeast Arkansas.

 John and Kristie first discovered their love of wine during a trip to Northern California, which included an excursion to Napa Valley.
 John started making small batch beer and wine shortly after, and eventually decided to expand his production.

 For their day jobs, Kristie is a math teacher and John is a sales representative.
 You can find them in the evenings grilling or cooking and enjoying a glass of wine on the porch of their renovated 1920s home.

 In their free time, John and Kristie are doting grandparents of two grandchildren, both kids of their son, Zach, and his wife Jordan.
-They occasionally enjoy road trips to visit their daughter, Emily, and her partner, Charlie, who live in Nevada.
+They occasionally enjoy road trips to visit their daughter, Emily, and her partner, Charlie, who live in Montana.